 Skin Care after Spinal Cord Injury

 The skin continues to function as it did before the injury.
 The biggest change is that persons with spinal cord injuries may not be able to protect their skin from injury in the same way.
 Before the injury, the ability to sense pain from being in one position for a long time was normal.
 After the injury, remaining in one position for a long time can cause a problem with blood flow to the skin.
-If the blood supply is cut off because of not changing position, the skin can begin to break down,” causing pain.
-As it begins to hurt, a person with normal sensation will shift position.
-This is still true following a SCI except the person with the injury will not feel the pain and change their position, allowing the blood to flow again.
-This can result in the development of sores.
+If the blood supply is cut off because of not changing position, the skin can begin to “starve,” causing pain.
+A person with normal sensation will know to shift position.
+Following a SCI, the person with the injury will not feel the pain and change position, allowing the blood to flow again.
+This can result in the development of pressure ulcers.

 Normal Function of the Skin